 Building a new reputation for the overlooked and underrated spruce grouse.

 Spruce grouse are not often–if ever–regarded as the King of the Uplands.
-They suffer a perception forced upon them by those of us accustomed to pursuing ruffed grouse, pheasants, sharp-tailed grouse, chukar, or any of the various quail species that inhabit our favorite countryside.
+They suffer a perception forced upon them by those of us accustomed to pursuing ruffed grouse, ring-necked pheasants, sharp-tailed grouse, chukar, or any of the various quail species that inhabit our favorite countryside.
 They are renowned for their dim-wittedness, weak flush, and even poorer culinary aspects.
 They’ve even earned the nickname “Fool Hen,” a moniker that is both well-earned and undeserved.

 In Alaska, spruce grouse are so prevalent that it can be easy to assume a person can simply go forth and get one.
 I know because I’ve set out with that mindset and returned with an empty game bag.
 They may not be the greatest challenge presented to an upland hunter, but if you don’t give them their due they can easily have you leaving the woods with spent shells and empty questions.